Generic Name: urea (ue-REE-a)

 - Do not use more than the recommended dose or use for longer than prescribed without checking with your doctor.

 - Do not use urea cloths for other skin conditions at a later time.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using urea cloths while you are pregnant.
-It is not known if urea cloths is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use urea cloths, check with your doctor.
 Discuss any possible risks to your baby.